lecramyajiv/fonts-farsi-extra/README.md

 8. Nahid
 9. Samim
 10. Shabnam
-11. Iran Nastaliq
-12. Nika
+11. Nika
-13. Behdad
+12. Behdad
-14. Ganjnameh
+13. Ganjnameh
-15. Farbod
+14. Farbod
-16. Shahab
+15. Shahab
-17. Noon
+16. Noon
-18. MiladAzad
+17. MiladAzad
-19. VizhehAzad
+18. VizhehAzad
-20. Font Iranian
+19. Font Iranian
+20. Pfont
-21. Pfont
+21. Pasrimatn
-22. Pasrimatn
+22. Dehnavi92
-23. Dehnavi92
+23. Fandogh
+24. Erfan
+25. Unixel
+26. EncryptedPersian
+27. Xorasani-nasx
+28. PakType Basic Farsi

+Fandogh is a fancy persian font.
+Erfan and unixel are pixel fonts.
+EncryptedPersian is an persian font with Egyptian Hieroglyphics.
+PakType is a collection of fonts arabic,urdu,Farsi and sindhi.
+This repo contains only the Farsi font.

 Extra collection of Persian fonts for Slackware Linux